 Ian Bernard studied Archaeology at the University of Wales, Lampeter.
 He has worked on many different sites in the United Kingdom from many different periods ranging from Neolithic to early industrial.
 He has worked for CADW, Fishbourne Museum and Somerset Archaeological Society amongst others.
 It was whilst working with the Bermuda Maritime Museum on an excavation of the earliest stone built European fort in the Western Hemisphere that he discovered his passion for colonial history and archaeology.

-Hadrian’s Wall Image Ownership: Public Domain Hadrian’s Wall, named after Roman Emperor Hadrian (117-138 AD), was built between 122 and 128 AD as the frontier fortification for the northernmost region of the Roman Empire, near what is the current border of England and Scotland.
-During … Read MoreAfricans at Hadrian’s Wall
+Hadrian’s Wall, named after Roman Emperor Hadrian (117-138 AD), was built between 122 and 128 AD as the frontier fortification for the northernmost region of the Roman Empire, near what is the current border of England and Scotland.
+During their time on the island of … Read MoreAfricans at Hadrian’s Wall